 Alcoholism and Drug Addiction Help Header

-So in other words by treating the alcoholism or drug addiction as your primary illness – a lot of your associated illnesses like depression will usually resolve themselves once your alcoholism or addiction has been successfully treated.
+Because by treating the alcoholism or drug addiction as your primary illness – a lot of your associated illnesses like depression will usually resolve themselves because they do work together.

-So with depression and alcoholism – the most important thing to remember is that they are undoubtedly linked and that in most cases by having your alcoholism or drug addiction treated, your depression will resolve itself.
+So with depression and alcoholism – the most important thing to remember is that they are undoubtedly linked and that in most cases by having your alcoholism or drug addiction treated, your depression will be treated at the same time.
+Why not kill two birds with one stone?

 Got a Question to Ask?